Adam-Gleave/conservation-and-video-games/pages/studies.md

 This page provides some details for data-driven research.
 Of the 132 empirical papers, there were 142 studies in total.

-Use the tables to search for papers according to their research or data type, variables or outcomes studied, or the cuurent country of residence for their participants.
+Use the tables to search for papers according to their research or data type, variables or outcomes studied, or the current country of residence for their participants.

 ---